 Once a room has been booked by a guest, there is a time before they arrive at the property in which they may wish to upgrade their room, purchase access to additional amenities and receive updates from the property regarding their trip.

 Email is a reliable tool for dealing with these types of requests in the weeks prior to arrival, but as check-in becomes imminent, guests appreciate more direct forms of communication.
-Text messages that contain links to helpful information about the property, upsell options and check-in instructions (similar to what many consumers have become accustomed to from airlines) are incredibly helpful in improving the guest experience and can help boost revenue to the property before a guest ever arrives.
+Text messages that contain links to helpful information about the property, upsell options and check-in instructions (similar to what many consumers have become accustomed to from airlines) are incredibly helpful in improving the hotel guest services and can help boost revenue to the property before a guest ever arrives.